mattrussi/gitlab-com-runbooks/docs/patroni/performance-degradation-troubleshooting.md

 Check if values are getting close to `1`

-You can also take a look on [this graph](https://dashboards.gitlab.com/d/000000144/postgresql-overview?orgId=1&from=1594050133725&to=1594060933725&var-prometheus=Global&var-environment=gprd&var-type=patroni&viewPanel=9) - part of the [Patroni Overview](https://dashboards.gitlab.com/d/000000144/postgresql-overview?orgId=1) panel - to check the host load too.
+You can also take a look on [this graph](https://dashboards.gitlab.com/d/000000144/postgresql-overview?orgId=1&from=1594050133725&to=1594060933725&var-prometheus=Global&var-environment=gprd&var-type=patroni&viewPanel=9) - part of the [Patroni Overview](https://dashboards.gitlab.com/d/000000144/postgresql-overview?orgId=1) panel - to check the host load.
 ![](img/patroni-load.png)